Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Communication.md

 where we shared details of our project on their social media platforms.

 {{< centeredImage
-        src="/assets/content/communication/socialMediaStory.png"
+        src="/assets/content/communication/socialMediaFeed.jpg"
-        alt="A social media 'story' for outreach on Instagram" caption="A social media 'story' for outreach on Instagram" >}}
+        alt="A picture of the Warwick 2021 iGEM Instagram feed" caption="A picture of the Warwick 2021 iGEM Instagram feed" >}}

 ### Educational Posters